5 young european photographers to follow

 First I wanted to document the people who live there, but when I began to photograph their daily lives I started to focus more and more on the buildings.
 The idea was to explore the past of the place, its future and present.
 I wanted to highlight the generation of elderly people who started living in those buildings when they were made and to draw a parallel between the aging of architecture and that of the human beings housed within.
-These neighbourhoods are often marginalised, their inhabitants side-lined.
+These neighborhoods are often marginalized, their inhabitants side-lined.
 However, these buildings are more futuristic than ever—more than La Défense, the modern financial district of Paris.
 You could never say what era these buildings belong to.

 Is your creative process political?

 People often ask me that question, but I don't feel like answering it, I prefer not to address a topic that I don't control.
 It is an artistic approach that speaks about elderly people and urbanism, but I never wanted my images to be political.
-These neighbourhoods are often portrayed through social issues that are real.
+These neighborhoods are often portrayed through social issues that are real.
 But I wanted to offer a different way of tackling those places and give another perspective, to challenge the viewer.
-It's important to keep these neighbourhoods, to renovate them and to rethink them.
+It's important to keep these neighborhoods, to renovate them and to rethink them.

 What are you working on now?